-As I went through tests, and found out my treatment plan (chemotherapy and radiation), I continued to pray.
+As I went through tests and learned about my treatment plan (chemotherapy and radiation), I continued to pray.
 I found myself questioning why this happened to me.
 I was a good person.
 I lived a healthy lifestyle.
 I read a book called, “When Bad Things Happen to Good People.”
 I read all kinds of books and articles on the internet.
 Articles written by people of faith.
 People who had cancer.
 I tried to understand why this happens in God’s world.

 I started to question natural disasters.
 The year of 2017 has been the most tragic I can ever remember in terms of hurricanes, wildfires, earthquakes and mass shootings.
 I questioned why God would allow this to happen.
 Many people pray for those who are suffering, grieving, ill and forlorn.
 We pray to God who we expect to make things better.

 I have learned throughout my cancer treatment for anal cancer (which was torturous) that God has a plan.
 He has given us human will.
 He has not taken this away from us.
-There are tragic events that will happen due to human will whether it be from mental illness or a criminal mind.
-As examples, the mass shootings or terrorist massacres are due to human will.
+There are tragic events that will happen due to malicious human will whether it be from mental illness or a criminal mind.
+As examples, the mass shootings or terrorist massacres are a direct result of human will.
 In addition, tragic events happen due to human error.
 God does not “will” these things to happen.
 But He gives us the strength and courage to come together to aid and comfort one another.
 He gives us the capacity to love and support one another.

-When illness or suffering strikes, I witness many people praying for God to heal.
+When illness or suffering strikes, I witness many people praying for God’s healing powers.
 There are faiths based on the Bible that believe God can heal.
 In the Bible it says Jesus healed those who were ill.

 I believe that God gives the healers in our lives the ability to learn and use their God-given talents to help when one is sick.
-For example, when I went through radiation, I believe it was God working through the doctor who determined where to aim the life-zapping beams.
+For example, when I went through radiation, I believe it was God working through the doctor who determined where to aim the destructive beams of radiation.
 I trust that the specialist did her best and that God helped guide her.
 I also believe that God was working with all the support staff, such as the radiation therapists, who ensured the proper administration of my treatment.
 This is an example of my faith.

 The way my body responds to the treatment is all part of the bigger plan set out by God.
 I believe the plan is already designed.
-Praying for “health and healing’ won’t matter because the determination of my fate has already be set.
-Instead I HOPE for these things, but accept what is meant to be.
+Praying for “health and healing” won’t matter because the determination of my fate has already be set.
+Instead, I HOPE for these things but accept what is meant to be.
 This belief helps me cope with the unknown.
 I focus on my day-to-day life and avoid thinking about my unknown future.
-I think about that line in the Lord’s Prayer, “Thy will be done”, and find comfort knowing that my future is in God’s hands.
+I think about that infamous line in the Lord’s Prayer, “Thy will be done”, and find comfort knowing that my future is in God’s hands.

 When people pray for God to heal someone or themselves, some will be disappointed.
 Some people will not be healed, and they will succumb to their ailments.
 So if someone does not make it, does that mean God did not answer his or her prayers?
-Does it mean s/he did not pray hard enough?
-Maybe his or her faith wasn’t strong enough?
+Does it mean they did not pray hard enough?
+Maybe their faith wasn’t strong enough?
 This is where it gets difficult to keep the faith.
 It may leave people wondering why God did not answer their prayers.

-I think the better way to go about praying for healing is to pray that the person has the courage, strength and patience to get through whatever is happening and s/he doesn’t have to suffer too long.
-If it is God’s will that s/he suffers, we must remember that the reason for suffering may have an answer, or it may not.
+I think the better way to go about praying for healing is to pray that the person has the courage, strength, and patience to get through whatever is happening and they don’t have to suffer too long.
+If it is God’s will that they suffer, we must remember that the reason for suffering may have an answer, or it may not.
 A priest I talked to even said sometimes we don’t know why some things happen.
 It’s a test of our faith, to know that God has a plan, and we need to accept it.